-- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy - 4.
-Pupil consultation we investigated what exactly pupils want from their RSE - 5.
+- 1. Review by the Senior Team inconjunction with a working group pulled together all relevant information including relevant national and local guidance (Wandsworth is a member of the PSHE association and provides access for Oak Lodge School to follow their guidance) as well as relevant information for SEN pupils. - 2.
+Consultations with school staff and external stakeholders and parents, who were given the opportunity to look at the policy and make recommendations - 3.
+Parents also have the opportunity to discuss RSE at annual reviews for their individual child.
+This feedback is taken into account at our bi-annual review. - 4.
+Pupil consultation we investigated what exactly pupils want from their RSE through our school and wellbeing leaders. - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified